bjornmeansbear/WhatDoesSustainableGDLookLike/lecture.md

 This is a question that has no real answer; but I have many avenues of exploration whcih attempt to provide answers... bear with me.

+I'm trying to think about this from the frame of "what do you want to sustain" and then how your professional practice actually helps do that/visualize that...

 ## Beginnings.

 In 2006 I found myself working with a group of activists, web developers and entrepeneurs.
 We wanted to make and sell biodiesel, convert old disesel to run on waste vegetable oil, educate the public about weening off fossil fuels.
 It turned out that many of the people and orgs we partnered with to promote biodiesel and bicycling and the like were in need of web and communication design services.
 So we also built websites and started working on print graphics and identities and the like.